-Hoffman, 65, will officially retire Dec.
-31, but first the co-op sent him off with a party at the Salem Convention Center featuring hors d’oeuvres, speeches and a 13-minute video tribute.
+Hoffman, 65, will officially retire on Dec.
+31, but first, the co-op sent him off with a party at the Salem Convention Center featuring hors d’oeuvres, speeches, and a 13-minute video tribute.

 Sam Bugarsky, president of retail farm stores for Wilco, also presented Hoffman with more than $91,000 in donations raised by the co-op, which will go toward charities supporting Hoffman’s missionary work overseas.

 The money, Hoffman said, will go around the world to help those in need.

 “That’s the aspect which I believe we need to live our lives,” he told the crowd seated in the Willamette Ballroom.

 Throughout the event, Hoffman was described by friends and employees as humble, generous, and driven.
 Steve Keudell, former chairman of the Wilco board of directors, praised Hoffman for establishing a team-building culture at the co-op.